 Here are typical fees:

-|DMV or State Fees|
+|DMV or state fees|

 |Title Transfer Fee||$15.00||Pay within 30 days.|

-|Title Only||$20.00||Cannot be used for vehicles with unpaid registration fees.|
+|Title Only||$21.00||Cannot be used for vehicles with unpaid registration fees.|

-|Vehicle License Fee||0.65% of value||This is based on the original purchase price and decreases for the first 11 years.
-This may be deducted from your state income tax.|
+|Vehicle License Fee||0.65% of vehicle value||This is based on the original purchase price and decreases for the first 11 renewal years.
+It may be deducted from your state income tax.|

-|Smog Transfer Fee||$8.00||Smog transfer fees are required on vehicles that are more than four model years old.
+|Smog Transfer Fee||$8.00||Smog transfer fees are required on vehicles that are four or less model years old.
 The fee is collected from the new owner.|

-|California Highway Patrol (CHP)||$24|
+|California Highway Patrol (CHP)||$25|